 An early gunsmithing tradition in Friend's Cove

-The following composite image from the 1906 book "History of Bedford and Somerset Counties, Pennsylvania" describes the early history of Friend's Cove, which includes an old gunsmithing tradition that could relate to John Doddridge, Jacob Saylor, William Jones, or John Fraser.
+The following composite image from the 1906 book "History of Bedford and Somerset Counties Pennsylvania" describes the early history of Friend's Cove, which includes an old gunsmithing tradition that could relate to John Doddridge, Jacob Saylor, William Jones, or John Fraser.
+Friend's Cove is in Colerain Township.

 Return to the Korns family genealogy home page